jbanaszczyk/pms5003/README.md

 * in groups:
   * (3 numbers) PM 1.0/2.5/10.0 concentration unit µ g/m3 (CF=1,standard particle) (_really?
 I have no idea what does it mean_)
   * (3 numbers) PM 1.0/2.5/10.0 concentration unit µ g/m3 (under atmospheric environment) (_looks good_)
-  * (6 numbers) the number of particles with diameter beyond 0.3/0.5/1.0/2.5/5.0/10.0 um in 0.1 L of air (_very tasty data, it fit into ISO 14644-1 classification of air cleanliness levels_)
+  * (6 numbers) the number of particles with diameter beyond 0.3/0.5/1.0/2.5/5.0/10.0 um in 0.1 L of air (_very tasty data, it fits into ISO 14644-1 classification of air cleanliness levels_)
   * (1 number) reserved data, without any real meaning

 To get access to them use: